xaviweise/aaat/_sources/markdown/market_microstructure.md

 Market participants in order-driven markets can use a variety of order types, each serving different trading objectives:

-1. **Market Orders**: These orders instruct the system to buy or sell immediately at the best available price.
+1. **Market Orders**: These orders instruct the system to buy or sell immediately at the best available price, consuming always the liquidity available at best prices (**price priority**).
 Market orders are executed quickly, but they carry the risk of paying a higher price or receiving a lower price than expected if there is insufficient liquidity at the best bid or ask.
 In this case, the order may "walk the book," executing across multiple price levels and resulting in a higher average price (for buys) or lower average price (for sells).
-The execution price of an order that consumes liquidity across various levels is computed using the volume weighted average price (VWAP):
+The execution price of an order that consumes liquidity across various levels is computed using the **volume weighted average price (VWAP)**:

 $$ P_{exec} = \frac{\sum_i v_i P_i}{\sum_i v_i} $$